| Date | Venue | Fee | |

 - Apply control algorithms and advanced process control strategies

-- Interpret diagnostic data and troubleshoot DCS modules
+- Interpret diagnostic data and troubleshoot DCS modules effectively

 - Design integration strategies for controllers, field devices, and network protocols

-- Implement cybersecurity measures and compliance practices
+- Implement cybersecurity measures and ensure compliance with industry standards

-- Synthesize knowledge of DCS operations, networking, and advanced control
+- Synthesize knowledge of DCS operations, networking, and advanced control techniques

 Training Approach